Can you get life insurance with a heart condition?

 If you’ve been diagnosed or are living with a heart condition, you can find support and information using the following links:

-How to find the best life insurance with a heart condition
+Find the best life insurance for heart patients 2024

-Does life insurance pay out for heart attack?
+Does life insurance pay out for heart conditions?

-Can I get life insurance if I have heart failure?
+Can you get life insurance with heart failure?

-It may be very difficult to secure standard life insurance if you have heart failure.
+It may be difficult to secure standard life insurance if you have heart failure.

 An applicant with heart failure may be considered high-risk and may be referred to a specialist insurer.